 This is one of the most interesting and critical points of the article.
 The author claims that violence committed by Islamists has nothing whatsoever to do with Islam.
 That’s certainly a line that many would agree with to varying degrees in pro-government circles in Saudi Arabia, Egypt and the UAE.

-I would definitely agree with the author in his historical comparisons between Nazism, Leninism and what he calls “Political Islam (but I call anti-Establishment Jihadism).
+I would definitely agree with the author in his historical comparisons between Nazism, Leninism and what he calls “Political Islam (but a term I think is just as good is “anti-Establishment Jihadism”).

 As I write in my Jihadism Reading List the key is to look not at what people and movements say but what they do.
 At many levels, there is virtually no difference between what Communists and Nazis did, and what Jihadists are doing today.